6 Blogging Platforms (and Which One is Right for You)

 That guest post…

-And while it may not have led to tons of traffic for my website or large crowds chanting my name in the streets, guest blogging did something that would have taken me considerable time to do on my own:
+And while it didn’t send floods of traffic to my site or large crowds chanting my name in the streets, guest blogging did something that would have taken me considerable time to do on my own:

 It legitimized me.